theacodes/cmarkgfm/README.rst

     pip install --user cmarkgfm
     pipenv install cmarkgfm

-Wheels are provided for macOS, Linux, and Windows for Python 2.7&ast;, 3.5, 3.6, 3.7, 3.8 and 3.9.
+Wheels are provided for macOS, Linux, and Windows for Python 2.7\*, 3.5, 3.6, 3.7, 3.8 and 3.9.

-&ast; Python 2.7 is not supported on Windows.
-A PR to build wheels would be welcome.
+\* Python 2.7 is not supported on Windows and will only be supported on other platforms so long as `cibuildwheel <https://cibuildwheel.readthedocs.io/en/stable/>`__ continues to support them.

 Usage